 Founded in 1997, Hetzner Online (or Hetzner for short) is a German web hosting provider and data center operator aimed at individual users and businesses alike.
 The company bears the name of its founder, Martin Hetzner, whose vision was to make a perfect mix of strong and stable technology, flexible services, pocket-friendly pricing, and competent customer support.
 For the most part, this vision appears to be realized.

-Hetzner offers everything from simple shared hosting (opens in new tab) solutions to managed servers, cloud hosting (opens in new tab), VPS (opens in new tab), dedicated server hosting (opens in new tab), domain registration (opens in new tab), colocation services (opens in new tab), as well as on-demand custom solutions.
+Hetzner offers everything from simple shared hosting solutions to managed servers, cloud hosting, VPS, dedicated server hosting, domain registration, colocation services, as well as on-demand custom solutions.
 They also offer a server auction site where you have a chance to rent dedicated servers with a bit older hardware, which is a sensible solution both from an economic and ecological point of view.
 The price tags of Hetzner’s products are also quite appealing, however, we have yet to see how competent their customer support is.

 - Want to try out Hetzner Online?
 Check out the website here